yetanotherco/aligned-layer/docs/multisig.md

 ## Initial setup

-Once you have a Multisig, you can deploy the contracts using the Multisig wallet address as the upgrader, pauser, etc.
+Once you have a Multisig, you can deploy the contracts using the Multisig wallet address as the upgrader, owner,pauser, etc. You can use a multisig wallet in both the `AlignedLayerServiceManager` and `BatcherPaymentService` contracts.

 For this, you must set your Safe Multisig's address in the `contracts/script/deploy/config/sepolia/aligned.sepolia.config.json` config file.
 In case of the `deployer` permission, it is not recommended to set the multisig, as he will deploy many contracts and delegate ownership, it is best to set the address of a wallet with funds, which will be the one that deploys the contracts.